 It’s easy.
 Just shift your focus from your head to the physical center of your heart.
 Rest your attention on your heart area and see what you discover there.
 Try to see, hear, and feel from your heart.
 When thoughts and emotions pull you away, just bring your energy back to your heart.

 It’s a practice and it will take time.
 You’ll find yourself distracted at least a hundred thousand times.
 Just keep returning to the sense of presence in your heart.

 Won’t the scars of pain be exposed at the same time?
 Yes, they probably will.
 Gently lean into the pain and fear.
 By simply being present they will dissolve on their own.
 Have the courage to stay with it, and you will heal your deepest wounds.

-It so revitalizing to let the mind melt away, and instead be present from the heart!
+It’s so revitalizing to let the mind melt away and instead, be present from the heart!
 Give it a try and see what you think.

 Where do you roam?
 In your head or your heart?
 I would love to hear your thoughts.